YevheniiMorozov/DataOX_test/README.md

 To use this script clone this repo.
 Install all requirements.
-Change file .env.example with your db parameters and rename it to .env
+Change file .env.example with your db parameters and rename it to .env.
 Then move to directory "app" and in console pint "python main.py"